 City staff evaluated the 126 asphalt pavement streets located within the City using a pavement condition index (PCI) from our Street Maintenance Program.
 Twenty-three streets were identified as failing; another 25+ were identified as deteriorating rapidly to the end of their life cycle.
 The City issued bonds in the amount of $2.8 million to fund street improvements.

 The following street sections, which include areas where water lines have been replaced under prior Utility projects, are identified as asphalt reconstruction candidates in our Street Maintenance Program:

-Phase 2 - Construction is complete • Oak Forest • Winding Creek • Dickinson • Whittier - asphalt overlay • Baird Cr. • Donna Cr.
+Phase 2 - Complete • Oak Forest • Winding Creek • Dickinson • Whittier - asphalt overlay • Baird Cr. • Donna Cr.

-Phase 3 - Construction phase to be complete by August 2020 • Arbor Ct. • Park Ln. • Creek Pl. • DuVall Dr. • Raintree Dr. • Greensprings St.
+Phase 3 - Complete • Arbor Ct. • Park Ln. • Creek Pl. • DuVall Dr. • Raintree Dr. • Greensprings St.

-Phase 4 - Survey complete, plotting and reviewing data collected to develop construction plans • Rockland Dr. • Hickory Ridge Dr. • S. Clearwater Dr. • N. Clearwater Dr. • Scenic Dr. • Springway Dr. • Pecan St.
+Phase 4 - Complete • Rockland Dr. • Hickory Ridge Dr. • S. Clearwater Dr. • N. Clearwater Dr. • Scenic Dr. • Springway Dr. • Pecan St.

 The streets are grouped into four construction projects and construction is currently underway.
-Weather permitting, the goal is to have reconstruction of the 23 identified streets completed by the summer of 2020.
-Page Updated: July 22, 2020
+Phase 4 is anticipated to be under construction this fall and winter.
+Weather permitting, the goal is to have reconstruction of the 23 identified streets completed by the winter of 2021.
+Page Updated: September 7, 2021